 When to use automatic data copying when working with an on-premises server

 You also might decide to copy the data in this manner if you want to publish a snapshot of your dataset.
-For example, suppose that you have a working geodatabase that is constantly being modified by dozens of editors.
+For example, suppose that you have a geodatabase that is constantly being modified by dozens of editors.
 Every month, this data goes through a quality assurance process to make sure that it meets your organization's data integrity standards.
 You want to publish the data only if you know it has met the standards.

 After quality checking your data, you can publish and have the data copied to the server.
 This ensures that your web users see the quality-checked data while allowing your editors to continue making changes to your working geodatabase each day.
-Every month, following the quality assurance process, you can republish the copy of the geodatabase on the server by overwriting the service.
+Every month, following the quality assurance process, you can republish the copy of the data on the server by overwriting the service.

 If the service type you want to publish requires an enterprise geodatabase